 Our team is made up of a Pediatric Endocrinologist (a doctor who is a diabetes specialist), Pediatricians, Diabetes Nurse Educators (DNE), Registered Dietitians (RD), a Social Worker, and Child Life Specialists.

 At the time your child is diagnosed with Type 1 diabetes, he/she will see one of the doctors and the DNE, and the care plan will be individualized to your child's needs.
-The DNE will teach you how to measure your child's blood glucose (sugar), and how to inject insulin on the first day.
+On the first day, the DNE will teach you how to measure your child's blood glucose (sugar), and how to inject insulin.

 Telephone advice is available Monday to Friday during the day, and is provided by the nurse and dietitian.
 After hours and on the weekends you will be directed to call a specific physician, or the Pediatrician on call.